Find Grad Schools

 9 Yearly Graduations

 Bethany Global University comes in at #10 on our list of the most popular colleges offering master's degrees in missionary studies.
 Roughly 300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,638 per year, while in-state graduate students, on average, pay $8,000 per year.
-The missionary studies program at Bethany Global University awarded 9 master's degrees during the 2020-2021 school year.
-About 67% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $16,110 per year, while in-state graduate students, on average, pay $7,700 per year.
+During the most recent year for which we have data, 9 people received their master's degree in missionary studies from BGU.

 6 Yearly Graduations

 Trinity International University - Illinois is the 12th most popular school in the nation for students seeking a master's degree in missionary studies.
 Each year, around 1,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $32,398 per year, while in-state graduate students, on average, pay $17,280 per year.
-During the 2020-2021 academic year, 6 people received their master's degree in missionary studies from TIU Illinois.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+The average in-state tuition for full-time undergraduates is $32,998 per year, while in-state graduate students, on average, pay $17,880 per year.
+During the most recent year for which we have data, 6 people received their master's degree in missionary studies from TIU Illinois.

 #12